babashka/sci/CLJD_PORT.md

   self-references on cljd and stack-overflows at load, pass {:init nil}.
 - Return type hints on fns that can return nil (e.g. ^TBox) become Dart casts and throw on nil, drop them on cljd.
+- (List/filled n nil) infers Dart List<Null> and (volatile! nil) infers a Null-typed slot: aset/vreset! of a real value then throws "x is not a subtype of type 'Null'".
+Use (#/(List/filled dynamic) n nil) and (volatile! (identity nil)).
+- Syntax-quoted `fn etc resolve to cljd.core/... on the cljd host: strip-core-ns and resolve treat cljd.core like cljs.core.
 - ->Var/->Type/->Namespace factories work on ALL platforms, prefer them over platform-conditional constructor calls. utils/sci-type? for Type instance checks.